What Do Agricultural Equipment Operator Do?

 - Observe and listen to machinery operation to detect equipment malfunctions.

-Qualities of an Agricultural Equipment Operator
+What an Agricultural Equipment Operator Should Know

 Agricultural Equipment Operators state the following job skills are important in their day-to-day work.

 Operation and Control: Controlling operations of equipment or systems.

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.